frankheat/offsecnotes/content/android/network-interception.md

 * The request contains both the relative path (/path) and the full address (e.g. `GET http://www.example.com/path HTTP/1.1`)

 **Invisible Proxy**\
-An invisible proxy \[[🔗](https://portswigger.net/burp/documentation/desktop/tools/proxy/invisible)] operates without the client being explicitly configured to use it.
+An [invisible proxy](https://portswigger.net/burp/documentation/desktop/tools/proxy/invisible) operates without the client being explicitly configured to use it.
 This is useful when the client does not support proxy configurations.
 Therefore, the client remains unaware of the proxy.
 However:

 With plain HTTP, a proxy-style request looks like this: